 What Will You Study

-You’ll spend your second year following modules including Managerial Economics, Business and International Macroeconomics and Applied Business Economics. .
-You’ll spend your third year on placement before returning to Lancaster for your fourth year.
+You’ll spend your second year following modules including Managerial Economics, Business and International Macroeconomics, Applied Economics and Economic Policy.
+You will complete a paid industry placement during your third year and return to Lancaster for your fourth year.

-In your final year, you’ll specialise further on specific Economic fields such as Industrial Organisation and International Business, alongside further optional topics in Management, Finance or Law and write a dissertation based on your work experience.
+In your fourth year you have the opportunity to specialise further on specific Economic fields such as Industrial Organisation and International Business, alongside further optional topics in Management, Finance or Law and write a dissertation based on your industry placement.

 - Accounting and Economics : BSc Hons